yeowhengg/Simple-Password-Manager/README.md

 I always forget my password and found myself to keep resetting password.

 Making this as I want to have a fun project to do and also helping to keep track of my password.

+Email address is used to forget master password...